DariusVorona/flatpak_app_installer/README.md

 Flatpak App Installer v1.3

 Flatpak App Installer v1.3 is a Bash script designed to simplify and streamline the process of replacing applications installed via traditional package managers like apt or snap with their Flatpak equivalents.
-It ensures a clean and conflict-free application environment, particularly for systems like Kubuntu, where managing package ecosystems efficiently is crucial.
+It ensures a clean and conflict-free application environment, particularly for systems like Kubuntu

 Key Features

     Automated Replacement: